 - Can I wax lyrical about backpacking?
 No, since my backpack has wheels.
 Hey, I like to keep my options open.

 Instead, I like to cover quirky museums, cultural haunts, historical sites, unique hotels and travel trends.
 My site isn’t exclusively aimed at either ‘budget’ or ‘luxury’ travellers, but looks at both extremes – plus the middle ground that so many of us aim for.

 What’s in a Name?

 As for the blog name?
 Calavera means skull in Spanish, and it’s become a recurring icon from the trips I’ve taken, my own experiences and the trips I’m planning.

 My ideal adventure would be visiting Mexico during the Dia de los Muertos celebrations, where skull imagery is celebrated rather than feared.
 Aside from the Mexican dream, you’ll notice that all things anatomical do tend to come up on the blog, whether that means looking at morbid exhibitions, graveyards and memorials, or unusually creepy souvenirs.
 Don’t say I didn’t warn you.

 So, what weird and wonderful travel experiences have I actually had?
 Well, so far I’ve…

 - Been white-water rafting in British Columbia, and walked under a waterfall, with a Welshman called Taffy

-- Taken part in the Glastonbury Sun Dance with druids in Hyde Park, and then we all had some Ben & Jerry’s (it’s clearly a druid favourite)
+- Taken part in the Glastonbury Sun Dance with druids in Hyde Park, and then ate Ben & Jerry’s with them (it’s clearly a druid favourite)

 - Worked at a Parisian fashion trade show during a heat wave